lobsterdore/release-dash/README.md

 repos that should appear on the dashboard and another to grab the changelogs for all of these repos.

-For a repo to appear on the dashboard the following criteria must be met:
+For a repo and it's commits to appear on the dashboard the following criteria must be met:

 * Readable via the Github Personal Access Token supplied to the dashboard
-* A file called '.releasedash.yml' exists in the repos root
+* A file called '.releasedash.yml' exists in the repos root with a list of environment tags
+* Environment tags must exist to perform diffs

 ### Accessiable via GH PAT